alexej-strelzow/testcafe-cucumber-typescript/README.md

 ### Serenity

+***Warning***: Does not support parallel test execution!
+In this case you have to rely on the conventional HTML or PDF report.

-Note: To be able to generate the report you have to have a Java Runtime installed as the serenity bdd cli is a jar file.
+*Note*: To be able to generate the report you have to have a Java Runtime installed as the serenity bdd cli is a jar file.

 Also make sure that your Scenarios and Scenario Outlines have a prover name (string after the ":"), as otherwise the report generator will ignore the generated JSON files (empty name and title).